w3c/trace-context/spec/AMQP/21-AMQP_FORMAT_RATIONALE.md

 use message-annotations if tracing must be implemented by one of message brokers.

+## Why not delivery-annotations

+There are three grand scenarios:

+*Application trace context* through a simple AMQP brokered entity.
+If you send a message into a queue from an app and then pull that message from the queue with the same or another app and nothing else interesting happens, application-properties is the right place, because you're not doing any tracing of the broker, you're just passing the context alongside the message.

+*Application context plus routing context*.
+If you have a chain of AMQP entities as you might have in a complex routing scenario, you might want to enrich the context as the message is being passed on.
+In that case, the prior scenario still exists, i.e. you will still want the option to have the context information as set by the message producer and use that for application level tracing unencumbered by whatever the routing layer might be tracking.
+As the routing layer gets it hand on the message for tracing, it basically forks the context off into the message-annotations and that's being manipulated on the route.
+As the message reaches the destination, you now have the app-level context from the producer in the application-properties AND the routing context that was layered on top of that in the message-annotations.

+Hop to hop tracing: A delivery-annotations usage scenario would be purely additive to either of the prior two, allowing any intermediary to spawn a new context for itself or to propagate a context only via subset of hops.
+I think that is fairly esoteric at this point and we should NOT take that into a spec unless someone shows a hard use-case.

 ## Prefix of the field names

 The properties are typically prefixed because they’re generic and might